braintree/braintree_ios/README.md

   </dict>
 ```

-If your app uses BraintreeFraud, also include the following under `NSExceptionDomains`:
+If your app uses BraintreeDataCollector, also include the following under `NSExceptionDomains`:

 ```
   <key>kaptcha.com</key>